-- T{ARRAY} = Computed DMD array temperature (°C) - T{CERAMIC} = Measured ceramic temperature (°C), TP1 location in Figure 7-1 - R{ARRAY-TO-CERAMIC} = Thermal resistance from array to TP1 on ceramic (°C/W) specified in Section 6.5 - Q{ARRAY} = Total (electrical + absorbed) DMD power on array (W) - Q{ELECTRICAL} = Nominal DMD electrical power dissipation (W) - C{L2W} = Conversion constant for screen lumens to absorbed optical power on the DMD (W/lm) specified below - SL = Measured ANSI screen lumens (Im)
+- T{ARRAY} = computed array temperature (°C) - T{CERAMIC} = measured ceramic temperature (°C) (TP1 location) - R{ARRAY-TO-CERAMIC} = thermal resistance of package specified in Thermal Information from array to ceramic TP1 (°C/Watt) - Q{ARRAY} = Total (electrical + absorbed) DMD power on the array (Watts) - Q{ELECTRICAL} = nominal electrical power - Q{ILLUMINATION} = (C{L2W} × SL) - C{L2W} = Conversion constant for screen lumens to power on DMD (Watts/Lumen) - SL = measured screen Lumens

-Electrical power dissipation of the DMD is variable and depends on the voltages, data rates, and operating frequencies.
-Nominal electrical power dissipation to use when calculating array temperature is 0.17 W. Absorbed optical power from the illumination source is variable and depends on the operating state of the micromirrors and the intensity of the light source.
-Equations shown above are valid for a 1-chip DMD system with total projection efficiency through the projection lens from DMD to the screen of 87%.
+The electrical power dissipation of the DMD is variable and depends on the voltages, data rates and operating frequencies.
+A nominal electrical power dissipation to use when calculating array temperature is 0.16 Watts.
+The absorbed power from the illumination source is variable and depends on the operating state of the micromirrors and the intensity of the light source.
+The equations shown above are valid for a 1-Chip DMD system with projection efficiency from the DMD to the screen of 87%.

-The conversion constant C{L2W} is based on the DMD micromirror array characteristics.
-It assumes a spectral efficiency of 300 lm/W for the projected light and illumination distribution of 83.7% on the DMD active array, and 16.3% on the DMD array border and window aperture.
-The conversion constant is calculated to be 0.00266 W/lm.
+The conversion constant C{L2W} is calculated to be 0.00266 W/lm based on array characteristics.
+It assumes a spectral efficiency of 300 lumens/Watt for the projected light and illumination distribution of 83.7% on the active array, and 16.3% on the array border.